Tax system

 The French tax system

-The Ministry of Economy and Finance oversees France’s tax system.
+The Ministry of Economy, Finance, and Industrial and Digital Sovereignty oversees France’s tax system.
 The country’s tax year runs in line with the calendar year, from 1 January to 31 December.
 As a taxpayer in France, you may be liable for a range of federal taxes.
 These include income tax, as well as tax on investments, inheritance, property, and wealth.

 Calculator and house keys lying on top of tax forms